celsiusnarhwal/RIL/docs/fontawesome/index.md

 Font Awesome icons can be used via `#!python icons.fontawesome` or `#!python icons.fa`.
-There's no functional difference between the two, but the latter is shorter, so it is preferred and is what will be used throughout the rest of the documentaiton.
+There's no functional difference between the two, but the latter is shorter, so it is preferred and is what will be used throughout the rest of the documentation.

 Each of Font Awesome's [styles](style-reference.md) is available as a method of `#!python icons.fa`.
 To use an icon, pass its name to the method of your desired style.